Obey the Brave: History

 Obey the Brave was founded in 2012, featuring vocalist Alex Erian, bassist Miguel Lepage, guitarists John Campbell and Greg Wood, and drummer Stevie Morotti.
 They released their debut EP, Ups And Downs on May 22, 2012 through Good Fight.
 Their debut studio album, Youngblood was released on August 24, 2012 via Epitaph.
 The first single, "Get Real", was released on May 1.
 Terror vocalist, Scott Vogel is featured in the music video with the band.
 The band embarked on a vigorous touring schedule that saw the group stay on the road throughout most of 2012 including the 2012 portion of the All-Stars tour, opening on the European Never Say Die!
 Tour and a U.S. tour.
 In early 2013, they opened on the "Brothers of Brutality" tour with Whitechapel and Emmure.
 Then, the band returned to Europe.

 Their second album, Salvation, came out on September 12, 2014.
 The first single, "Raise Your Voice", was released on August 12.
 Tours included several in the U.S., one in Russia, a headlining tour in Europe and then Japan.

 Mad Season was released on June 2, 2017.
 The first single, "Drama", premiered on May 9.
 Steve Marois from Despised Icon is featured in the music video with the band.
 They performed the "Shadows Inside" tour of Canada in May 2017, returned to Europe in mid-2017.
 They returned to Europe again early 2018, and returned to the U.S. for the first time in four years in mid-2018, and were headliners in November 2018.

 Two singles "No Apologies" and "Balance", were respectively released on April 5 and May 24 in advance of their fourth album, Balance, which was released on July 19, 2019.
 In early 2019, they were an opening act again in Europe, and then four concerts in Canada in May 2019.
 They co-headlined a tour in the U.S. with Sharptooth in July, returning to Europe in November to support Lionheart.

 On July 23, 2020, it was announced that the band had split.

+The band can be heard in an episode of The Terminal List: Dark Wolf Season 1 Episode 4 in the scene in the car.
+The song "Lifestyle" is playing on the radio.